TareqJudehGithub/Flask_RESTFull_API/README.md

 Note: All dependencies and libraries used in the project are included in requirements.txt

+Project files:
+server.py
+  server.py is the app main file, where all the logic an functionality of the web app take place.

+/templates/*.html
+  The wep app view files and render files.

+/static/styles.css and Bootstrap v5
+  Both styles.css and Bootstrap v5 are responsible for app design and responsivness.

+ db.sqlite
+  SQL Alchemy database file, where all data is kept and stored at.

 After activating venv, kindly include these three variables below in your venv: